List of mammals of Belgium

 This list of mammals of Belgium shows the IUCN Red List status of mammal species occurring in Belgium.
 One is endangered, eight are vulnerable, and three are near threatened.

-The following tags are used to highlight each species' conservation status as assessed on the respective IUCN Red List published by the International Union for Conservation of Nature:
+The following tags are used to highlight each species' conservation status as assessed by the International Union for Conservation of Nature:

-Some species were assessed using an earlier set of criteria.
-Species assessed using this system have the following instead of near threatened and least concern categories:
+Order: Artiodactyla (even-toed ungulates)

+The even-toed ungulates are ungulates whose weight is borne about equally by the third and fourth toes, rather than mostly or entirely by the third as in perissodactyls.
+There are about 220 artiodactyl species, including many that are of great economic importance to humans.